benjaminharringtonrose/crypto-notify/functions/src/docs/FeatureSequenceGenerator.md

 ## Overview

-The `FeatureSequenceGenerator` class is a specialized component in the Cardano trading system that creates time-series feature sequences for machine learning models.
+The `FeatureSequenceGenerator` class is a specialized component in the Bitcoin trading system that creates time-series feature sequences for machine learning models.
 It transforms raw cryptocurrency price and volume data into structured, multi-dimensional feature sequences that can be used for training LSTM/RNN models or other time-series prediction algorithms.

 ## Architecture